material-components/material-components-android/docs/components/ProgressIndicator.md

 ### Default style

-The default style `Widget.MaterialComponents.LinearProgressIndicator` will configure the indicator to draw a linear strip with the track width of 4dp.
+The default style `Widget.MaterialComponents.LinearProgressIndicator` will configure the indicator to draw a linear strip with the track thickness of 4dp.
 The indicator will swipe or grow from `start` to `end` regarding the layout direction.
 No animation will be used while showing or hiding.

 ### Custom styling